Reclaimed Cobblestone Pavers

-The worn patina and subtle colors and textures of Reclaimed Cobblestones speak of a rich, timeless history.
-Whether harvested directly from an old street or town in America, to a quaint village in Europe, these cobblestones have a story to tell; a history to be discovered and preserved.
+The worn patina and subtle colors and textures of Antique Cobblestones speak of a rich, timeless history.
+Whether harvested directly from an old street or town in America, to a quaint village in Europe, these cobblestones have a story to tell and a history to be discovered and preserved.

 The size and shape of Reclaimed Cobblestone Pavers are instrumental in determining the design or layout.
 For example, achieving the classic running bond pattern is easier with rectangles, while squares and cubes offer more flexibility in design and are more suited for fan type patterns.

 Thickness is primarily determined by both the installation method and type of use.
-A Full Bed cobble might be more suited to a dry-laid motor court, whereas a Sliced cobble might be the perfect fit for a walkway set in a mortar bed.
+A full bed cobble might be more suited to a dry-laid motor court, whereas a sliced cobble might be the perfect fit for a walkway set in a mortar bed.
 Sliced cobbles have also been use on interior projects for beautiful antique stone flooring.

 Typically sourced throughout the Northeast, these cobbles are named after our first reclamation that came from the old streets of Boston.
 We still harvest in this area today.
 Often quarried from multiple locations, this material offers a unique range of color, from weathered grays to tan with underlying earth tones.
 This warm patina, combined with a worn, smooth texture that only time can develop, provide a look not found with new materials.